jamesblasco/modal_bottom_sheet/README.md

 Replace your current route class with `MaterialWithModalsPageRoute`.

-For this we created `MaterialWithModalsPageRoute` that needs to replace the route you are using now.
 Notice this route type behaves the same as `MaterialPageRoute` and supports custom `PageTransitionsBuilder` and `PageTransitionsTheme`.

 How can I change my route class?
 See cases: